Adarsh-Agrahari/tic-tac-toe/README.md

 React is a Declarative, Component-Based JavaScript library for building user interfaces.
 It is maintained by Facebook and a community of individual developers and companies.

+# Contribution

+If you went through the project and saw some inconsistencies or if you have an idea to make the overall project better please feel free to open a PR.

+Prior to any pull-request, we advise to [open an issue](https://github.com/Adarsh-Agrahari/tic-tac-toe/issues).
+This is because, although we are happy to merge your code, we must make sure the changes don't impact our way of doing things, thus resulting on a declined PR, and your time wasted.

 # License

 Tic-Tac-Toe is available under the [Apache License 2.0](https://github.com/Adarsh-Agrahari/tic-tac-toe/blob/main/LICENSE.md).
 Use it wisely.